sibisimon/Simple-Notifier-App/README.md

 Steps for installing the user notifier app.

-•	Clone the repository to a directory
+* Clone the repository to a directory.

-•	Create a virtual environment using virtualenv/virtualenvwrapper and install the python packages in requirement.txt using pip or easy-install.
+* Create a virtual environment using virtualenv/virtualenvwrapper and install the python packages in requirement.txt using pip or easy-install.

 •	Install and start the Redis server (https://redis.io/).
 (Application uses Redis as the channel layer)